kottster/kottster/docs/custom-pages/introduction.md

 Each custom page should have its own directory under `./app/pages/<key>` containing at least one file.
 The `<key>` becomes the URL path where your page will be accessible (e.g., `/dashboard` for a page in `./app/pages/dashboard/`).

 ### Frontend component (`index.jsx`)

 This file defines your page's user interface and exports a React component.

 ### Backend controller (`api.server.js`)

 This file handles server-side logic and API endpoints for your page.
 Only needed if your page requires backend functionality.

 ## Simple page

-You can create a basic custom page with just the frontend component.
+You can create a basic custom page by adding an `index.jsx` (or `index.tsx`) file in a page directory.
 This example creates a simple welcome page that displays a static message.

 **Example:**